Sexmob

 Sexmob (also styled Sex Mob) is an American jazz band based in New York City that formed as a Knitting Factory vehicle for Steven Bernstein to exercise his slide trumpet.
 Sexmob's sets feature a high proportion of covers, usually familiar pop songs, which are given a humorous but avant-garde treatment.
-Bernstein points out that this is a return to a fundamental jazz tradition to take a familiar song and then disassemble and reassemble it.
+According to Bernstein, this is a return to a fundamental jazz tradition of disassembling and reassembling familiar songs.

 Sexmob was Laurie Anderson's band on her 2023-2024 Let X=X tour.